Borkata25/React-cars/README.md

 ## Available Scripts

 In the project directory, you can run:
 1.Before running app you need to install:
 `npm install @reduxjs/toolkit`,
-`npm installreact-redux`,
+`npm install react-redux`,
 `npm install bulma`

 ### `npm start`